Between Lake and Peaks

 Centerpiece and meeting place for centuries

-The Market Square of Zell am See is more than just an open space – it is the historic and cultural core of the town.
+Zell am See ‘s market square is more than just a central square – it is the historical and cultural heart of the town.
 As early as Middle Ages it was the hub of social life.

 Traders from Pinzgau, Bavaria and even Italy brought their goods here: from fresh fish from Lake Zell to cheese and butter from the mountain pastures to precious fabrics and spices.